Megan Gaffney: International career

 Gaffney has played for Scotland within the under-18, Scotland under-20, Scotland Women and Scotland Women 7s.

-She made her international debut off the bench for women's XVs against the Netherlands in Amsterdam in November 2011.
+Fifteens

+Gaffney made her international debut off the bench for women's XVs against the Netherlands in Amsterdam in November 2011.
 She secured her first start against England at Esher in the 2013 Women's Six Nations opener.

-She scored her first points for Scotland against the Netherlands, running in two of the five tries in the FIRA WRWC 2014 qualifier win.
+In 2014, She scored her first points for Scotland against the Netherlands, running in two of the five tries in the FIRA WRWC qualifier win.
+In 2017, she spent a year travelling in Australia and New Zealand, during which she played for the Manawatū Cyclones.